 Here are things to be aware of in the first few weeks before the surgery:

 - If you smoke or use nicotine gum/lozenges or other tobacco products, you must stop at least 3 weeks prior to surgery.
+This includes vape pens, electronic cigarettes and marijuana.
 These products significantly increase the risk of post-surgical complications, including delayed wound healing and autologous tissue flap failure.

 - Our experienced staff will let you know what time you can have the last meal prior to your surgery.
 A light meal is sometimes preferable because some patients experience mild constipation following surgery.

-- Pajamas, a robe and slippers are all things you may want to bring to your surgical appointment.
+- Pajamas, a robe and slippers are all things you may want to bring to your surgery.
 You will wear a hospital gown during and immediately after surgery, but you may want to change into your own comfy pajamas at some point.
-Do not be alarmed if you never use the robe and slippers.
-Some people like to have these while others are fine without them.

 These first steps apply to any reconstructive surgery, whether implant-based or flap-based.
 Below, we will take a look at tips for each type of procedure.